Trump tax cuts will be biggest in U.S. history, Mnuchin says

 It will be "the biggest tax cut and largest tax reform in history of this country," Treasury Secretary Steven Mnuchin promised Wednesday morning in an interview with The Hill.

-In a bid to spur economic growth and make businesses more competitive internationally, President Trump wants to slash the top tax rate for all businesses to 15%, far below top rates today.
+For instance, in a bid to spur economic growth and make businesses more competitive internationally, President Trump wants to slash the top tax rate for all businesses to 15%, far below top rates today.

-But the administration's outline for tax reform -- which echoes much of what Trump proposed during the campaign -- still leaves many questions unanswered and faces an uncertain future, even in the Republican-controlled Congress.
+But the administration's outline for tax reform -- which echoes much of what Trump proposed during the campaign -- still leaves many questions unanswered and faces an uncertain future, even though Republicans control Congress.

 One key question: How will Trump offset the cost of all those tax cuts?
 While more details are expected Wednesday afternoon, that answer is not likely to be among them.

-Based on what Mnuchin said Wednesday and what White House officials have told CNN, here's what we know so far.
+Based on what Mnuchin said Wednesday and what White House officials have told CNN, here's what we know so far about the president's likely tax proposal.

 Much lower business rates: Trump still wants to slash the top tax rate for all businesses to 15%, as he proposed during the campaign.
+That's well below the top rate of 35% for corporations today, although the real top rate they pay is less after tax breaks.

-That's well below the 35% that corporations are subject to today, and the 39.6% for so-called pass-through businesses.
+A drop to 15% would also be a huge drop from the 39.6% top rate paid by owners and shareholders of so-called pass-through businesses.
 Those run the gamut from mom-and-pop shops to law firms and hedge funds.
-In a pass-through business, the owners report profits on their personal tax returns.
+In a pass-through business, the owners and shareholders report profits on their personal tax returns.

 One-time tax on overseas profits: The president may again call for a low, one-time tax on the $2.6 trillion of profits that were earned overseas by U.S. multinational corporations and were technically never brought back to the United States.

-The Tax Policy Center estimated last fall that such a provision would raise $148 billion over a decade, money that could be used to offset the cost of some of Trump's desired tax cuts.
+The Tax Policy Center estimated last fall that such a provision could raise $148 billion over a decade, money that could be used to offset the cost of some of Trump's desired tax cuts.

 No border adjustment tax as proposed: Trump is not expected to back a controversial provision known as the border adjustment tax that was proposed by House Republicans.